 - 1. The main intent of the audit is to determine the capabilities of the model and to assess its implementation for purposes of Florida projected insured loss costs and probable maximum loss levels.
 Copies of all representative or primary technical papers that describe the underlying model theory shall be made available. - 2.
-The process defined in Standard G-1.B will be: (1) reviewed for its inclusion of all stages of the modeling process, and (2) traced using the Computer Standards for one or more items listed in the response to Disclosure 5.
+The process defined in Standard G-1.B will be: (1) reviewed for its inclusion of all stages of the modeling process, and (2) traced using the Computer Standards for one or more items listed in the response to Disclosure 5. - 3.
+All software and data (1) located within the model, (2) used to compile data used by the model, (3) used to validate the model, (43) used to project model loss costs and probable maximum loss levels, and (54) used to create forms required by the Report of Activities:

-- 3. All software and data (1) located within the model, (2) used to validate the model, (3) used to project model loss costs and probable maximum loss levels, and (4) used to create forms required by the Report of Activities: - a.
+- a.
 Shall fall within the scope of the Computer Standards, - b.
 Shall be located in centralized, model-level file areas, and - c.
 Shall be reviewable interactively (viewed simultaneously by all Professional Team members in conjunction with the review of each standard). - 4.
-Modeling organization specific publications cited must be available in hard or soft copy or via a web link. - 5.
-Maps, databases, or data files relevant to the modeling organization's submission will be reviewed. - 6.
+Modeling organization specific publications cited must be available in hard or soft copy or via a web link. - 4.5.
+Maps, databases, or data files relevant to the modeling organization's submission will be reviewed. - 5.6.
 Provide the following information related to changes in the model from the initial submission this year to each subsequent revision.